 The bill, S.B.
-No. 1891, amends the Water Code to establish new regulations regarding the test years used for ratemaking purposes by water and sewer utilities classified as Class A, B, C, or D. A regulatory authority is required to set rates based on a test year selected by the utility, which can include historic, future, or a combination of both types of data.
+No. 1891, amends the Water Code to establish new guidelines for determining test years used for ratemaking purposes by water and sewer utilities classified as Class A, B, C, or D. It introduces Section 13.1831, which mandates that regulatory authorities set rates based on a test year selected by the utility that can include historic, future, or a combination of both types of data.
 The test year must begin on the first day of a calendar or fiscal year quarter and span a consecutive 12-month period that starts no later than 18 months after the utility files a statement of intent to change rates and ends no earlier than 18 months before that filing date.
-Additionally, the bill specifies that utility rates should be based on the original cost of property used during the test year and allows for the inclusion of projected facilities in the rate base.

 Statutes affected: